mrrandall40/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject

-<<<<<<< HEAD
-Final project for the Johns Hopkinds Getting and Cleaning Data Science Class
+Final project for the Johns Hopkins Getting and Cleaning Data Science Class

 Project Manifest

 runanalysis.R
-	Downloads a the "Human Activity Recognition Using Smartphones Dataset"
+	Downloads the "Human Activity Recognition Using Smartphones Dataset"
 	containing summery accelerometer and gyroscope data.

 	Assembles the constituent parts of the dataset into a single dataframe.